fkie-cad/hexter/README.md

    * q: quad word.
    Expect for the ascii string, all values have to be passed as hex values.
  * -d Delete -l bytes from offset -s.
+ * -t Type of source ['file', 'pid'].
+Defaults to 'file'.
+If 'pid', a process id is passed as 'filename'.
+ * -pid only.
+   * -lpx List whole process memory layout.
+   * -lpm List all process modules.
+   * -lpt List all process threads.
+   * -lph List all process heaps.
+   * -lphb List all process heaps and its blocks.
  * -b Force breaking, not continuous mode and print just one block.
+ * -p For a plain, not styled text output.
  * -h Print this.

 The program runs in continuous mode by default, expect for the -i, -o and -d option, or if the -b option is set.
 Step through the file by pressing ENTER.
 Quit with "q".
 If searching something in continuous mode, type "n" to find next occurrence.
+The length value will be padded to fit a block size in continuous mode.

 Examples:
 Print 100 bytes from offset 20 in hex only style.